Here is why your child could miss their American dream!

-However, there are many obstacles like cost, limited seats, and intense competition.
+However, there are many obstacles like high costs, limited seats, and intense competition.
 Let’s look at 5 reasons why your child could miss their American dream!

 1. Lack of funds and savings

 Lack of funds is the top reason why your child could miss their American dream.
-The united states of America are home to some of the costliest universities in the whole world.
-Some of them are the University of Chicago, the University of Pennsylvania, tufts university, Harvey Mudd college, and so on.
+The United States of America is home to some of the costliest universities in the whole world.
+Some of them are the University of Chicago, the University of Pennsylvania, Tufts University, Harvey Mudd College, and so on.

-Similarly, if you go for a medical or law degree, it will cost somewhere around rs 1,98,73,500 if you go for public institutions and rs 2,62,33,185 if you go for a private institution.
+Similarly, if you go for a medical or law degree, it will cost somewhere around Rs 1,98,73,500 if you go for a public institution and Rs 2,62,33,185 if you go for a private institution.